balderdashy/sails-docs/reference/application/sails.lift.md

 ```

 > This does exactly what you might be used to seeing by now when you run `sails lift`.
-> It [loads](http://preview.sailsjs.org/documentation/reference/application/sails-load) the app, runs its bootstrap, and then starts listening for requests.
+> It [loads](http://preview.sailsjs.org/documentation/reference/application/sails-load) the app, runs its bootstrap, then starts listening for HTTP requests and WebSocket connections.

 #### Usage